 Refine your social media:

 And by refine, I mean figure out what’s working and punt the rest.
 Seriously.
 There’s no sense in being everywhere – just be everywhere that matters – that’s smart book marketing.
+Here’s a great list of tips for how to be smarter with your social media in today’s book marketing climate.

 Refresh older books:

 So now that another year has passed and your books continue to age, it might not be a bad time to consider refreshing your bookshelf by re-releasing older books, or even breaking older books into smaller ones and creating a new bundle.
+I wrote a really helpful piece on all the ins and outs of re-releasing that you really need in your arsenal, because nearly every author will need to do this at some point to stay competitive.

 Get creative with your book marketing:

 Now more than ever, we need to get creative.
-One way of doing this is using any and all book tie ins, even if it’s out of the box—locations where your book is set, national or regional media tie ins, etc. One example that I’ve used before is how I used a presidential election to make a romance novel into a bestseller.
-(Read about it here.)
+One way of doing this is using any and all book tie ins, even if it’s out of the box—locations where your book is set, national or regional media tie ins, etc. One example that I’ve used before is how I used a presidential election to make a romance novel into a bestseller, read about it here!

 Update your email signature to include a link to your book: